Refinancing: Which Program is for You?

 Are your refinance goals to lower your rate and consequently your mortgage payments?
 In that case, getting a low, fixed-rate loan might be a wise option for you.
 Maybe you are currently in a loan with a high, fixed interest rate, or a loan in which the rate of interest varies - an adjustable rate mortgage (ARM).
 Even as interest rates rise, a fixed-rate mortgage loan must remain at the same, low interest rate, unlike an ARM.
 If you plan to live in your home for about five more years, a fixed rate mortgage may be an especially good choice for you.
 But if you do plan to move more quickly, you should consider an ARM with a low initial rate to get lower monthly payments.

-Is your refinance goal mainly to "cash out" some home equity?
-Maybe you're going on a much needed vacation; you have to pay college tuition for your child; or you are planning some home improvements.
-So you'll need to qualify for a loan above the balance remaining of your present mortgage.In this case, you will want to qualify for a loan program for a bigger number than the remaining balance on your present mortgage loan.
-If you've had your current mortgage loan for quite a while and/or have a mortgage loan with high interest, you might\could be able to do this without increasing your monthly payment.
+Are you refinancing primarily to "cash out" some home equity?
+It could be you're planning a special vacation; you have to pay tuition for your college-bound child; or you are planning some home improvements.
+With this in mind, you want to find a loan for more than the remaining balance on your existing mortgage.In that case, you'll want to qualify for a loan for a higher number than the balance remaining on your existing mortgage.
+You may not increase your mortgage payemnt, however, if you've had your current loan for a number of years, and/or your interest rate is high.